-- Take fruit or fruit juice minimum 4 times a week.
+- Take fruit or fruit juice a minimum of 4 times a week.

 - Mango shakes if taken once a day helps in gaining weight.

 Freshly harvested rice, sugarcane, black gram helps to gain weight.
-In addition to this, regular use of little quantities of spices such as – cinnamon, garlic, ginger, clove, black pepper and cardamom in diet as these herbs help to improve appetite.
+In addition to this, regular use of little quantities of spices such as – cinnamon, garlic, ginger, clove, black pepper and cardamom in the diet as these herbs help to improve appetite.